-To use this the term extraction functionality in this way the user should create a random sample of items.
+To begin, the user should create a random sample of items.
 This can be done using the Assign documents to specified codes randomly function.
 The larger you can make the sample, the more accurate it will be.
 A good start may be a sample of 1000 items.
 It is very important that the sample is random as it will be used to estimate the percentage of your items that are 'includes'.